Abdul03Rafay/COMBED-ANALYSIS/README.md

 ---

-**GOAL OF THE PROJECT :**  Implement **Grid Separation (will try for 60… as professor said)** to deduce insights on various energy consumption parameters’ relationship in the context of well documented academic research building.
+**GOAL OF THE PROJECT :**  Implement graphical analysis using RUST to deduce insights on various energy consumption parameters’ relationship in the context of well documented academic research building.

 ---